 Gallery representation

-We are elected members of the Royal Society of Sculptors, represented by the gallery jaggedart in London and exhibit there regularly and at art fairs, in particular COLLECT and London Art Fair, whilst also exhibiting in the north of England in a number of galleries.
-As well as our smaller-scale work in wood, we have completed a number of larger-scale commissions in metal for public and private organisations such as John Lewis, Olleco, and a number of hospitals (The Northumbria Specialist Emergency Care Hospital, West Middlesex Hospital, St. George’s Hospital and Milton Keynes Hospital).
-More information can be found on the commissions section of the Portfolio page.
-We have also created a small number of outdoor mobiles for commission and exhibition and this is an area which we are keen to develop further.
+We are elected members of the Royal Society of Sculptors, and work with Jaggedart in London, exhibiting there regularly and at art fairs, in particular COLLECT and London Art Fair, whilst also in the north of England in a number of galleries.
+As well as our smaller-scale work in wood, we have completed a number of larger-scale commissions in metal for public and private organisations.

 Collaboration